 Turns 3 and 4 make up a fast right-left chicane before carrying on flat-out through the right of turn five down to turn six.
-The Canadian GP is known for having its barriers close to the edge of the track leaving little run off for drivers.
-Brendon Hartley fell victim of this last year after being pushed wide by Lance Stroll into the barrier at turn 5.
+The Canadian GP is known for having its barriers close to the edge of the track leaving little runoff for drivers.
+Brendon Hartley fell victim to this last year after being pushed wide by Lance Stroll into the barrier at turn 5.

 Braking hard into the left of turn 6 before gaining momentum and speed through the right of turn 7 what is essentially the ‘back straight’ of the track and second DRS zone before the sharp right of turn 8, a good opportunity for overtaking if timed well.

-Turn 9 is a left hander that sets up drivers for a quick stretch down to slowest corner of the race, a sharp right-hand hairpin in turn 10, before going flat-out through 11 and 12, through the third and final DRS zone before the chicane at the end of the track.
+Turn 9 is a left-hander that sets up drivers for a quick stretch down to the slowest corner of the race, a sharp right-hand hairpin in turn 10, before going flat-out through 11 and 12, through the third and final DRS zone before the chicane at the end of the track.